Lumia101/Purism/README.md

 # Limitations
 * This library can accurately filter only Korean text.
 Modification of the source code is required to use other languages.
 * This library is not always accurate.
-It can filter out non-harmful corpora, but may fail to filter out some harmful corpora.
+It can filter out non-harmful text, but may fail to filter out some harmful text.